PeterThini/Final-Project-/README.md

 ## Technologies Used

 - HTML5 for structuring content.
-- CSS3 for styling the user interface.
+- CSS for styling the user interface.
 - JavaScript for dynamic content and interactivity.
+- Mysql integration for the backend data collection

 ## Acknowledgements